 First and foremost, OHS management systems must help organizations prepare an occupational safety and health policy program that is fit for purpose.
 This program must set a clear direction for the organization to follow and must demonstrate a commitment to continuous improvement.
 It must also meet the expectations of all stakeholders, whether they are shareholders, employees, customers or society.

 The second element of an OHS management system is that it helps an organization create a plan that sets out how it will fulfil its health and safety policy.
 This includes any arrangements and management structures required for an organization to meet its health and safety objectives and targets.

 Implementation and operation

 Thirdly, OHS management software should outline how an organization plans to implement its health and safety policy and meet its objectives and targets.
 This includes how it will motivate employees to work safely, avoid accidents and protect their long term health.
 In terms of operation, the OHS management system should help an organization in the following areas:

-- How to involve staff to participate in the OHS process, via safety committees and safety representation system.
+How to encourage staff to participate in the OHS process, via safety committees and a safety representation system.

 How assessment methods are used to eliminate risks, through the selection and design of equipment, facilities, and processes.
 If risks cannot be eliminated, there should be ways of minimizing risk through safe systems and physical controls.

 Fourthly, the OHS management system should outline how the organisation plans to measure, monitor and evaluate safety and health performance.
 It will state the standards against which performance will be measured and state whether active self-monitors or reactive monitoring will be used to guard against or respond to accidents, ill health, and incidents.

 Auditing and reviewing performance